 Only one parent can claim children as dependents per year; if you have an even number of multiple children, each parent can claim half, and this practice is very common.
 If you only have one or an odd number, that’s where things get tricky.
 The IRS requires that one parent claim the dependents.
 The one that can claim them usually goes to the one that the child/children live with the most.
 In the small chance that it’s a 50/50 situation, the parent with the higher AGI gets to claim them.
 In addition to claiming dependents, child support paid is tax neutral; it cannot be deducted and it cannot be claimed as income.

 If you’re paying alimony, you don’t have to pay taxes on this income, as it will be taxed as your ex-spouse’s taxable income.
-You will take an above-the-line deduction on the first page of your taxes, which means you don’t have to itemize to take the deduction.
+You will take an above-the-line deduction on the first page of your taxes.
+And this means you don’t have to itemize to take the deduction.
 You can then assess whether it’s more beneficial to take the standard or itemized deduction.
 There are rules to taking the alimony deduction: alimony must be specifically mentioned in your divorce decree, they cannot be paid in property, you must provide their social security number, and you can’t claim the deduction if you file Form 1040NR, EZ, or A.

 Now that you know the factors to think about when filing your taxes after divorce, contact your tax professional to coordinate the best way to approach filing that fits your particular needs.
 There are a lot of considerations to take, and a third party is essential to execute all of the administrative complexities.